tireddy2/jose-hybrid-encrypt/draft-ra-jose-hybrid-encrypt.md

 ### JSON PQC KEM Registry

-   This section establishes the IANA "JSON PQC KEM" registry for JWK "pq-kem" member values.
+   This section establishes the IANA "JSON PQC KEM" registry for JWK "kem" member values.
 The registry records the PQC KEM name, implementation requirements, and a reference to the specification that defines it.
 This specification registers the PQC KEM algorithms defined in {{hybrid-kem}}.